 One last bit of complexity: endpoints

-There is one more concept around, and one that I have seen lot of people getting lost about: endpoints.
-Long story short: there are several ways to access a service, a region and/or an availability zones, and they are called endpoints.
-In other words, they are URLs acting as entry point for a web service.
+There is one more concept around, and one that I have seen a lot of people getting lost about: endpoints.
+Long story short: there are several ways to access a service, a region and/or availability zones, and they are called endpoints.
+In other words, they are URLs acting as an entry point for a web service.
 Again, they aim to reduce even further the latency of your applications.
 Not all the AWS services support endpoints though.
-As I told you already, IAM is a typical example of a global service, and it’s only endpoint is https://iam.amazonaws.com.
+As I told you already, IAM is a typical example of a global service, and it’s the only endpoint is https://iam.amazonaws.com.